Muzaffar-Ahmad10/new-python-quiz-game3/README.md

 ### Thank You
 - To my mentor Mo Shami for supporting me.
-- Special thanks to my friend to help me finding out the issues in the game
+- Special thanks to my friend to help me improve the game.
 - To Code Institute and Slack community for helping me when I was getting stuck with some challenges.